dorkydhruv/daoCLI-init/README.md

 # daocli-init

 # daoCLI

-## Embedded DAOs for the Modern Web3 Ecosystem
+## Programmatic & Embedded DAOs for AI Agents and Modern Web3 Applications

-daoCLI is a developer-first toolkit for creating and managing embedded DAOs on Solana.
-Built for developers who need programmatic control and users who want seamless DAO interactions.
+daoCLI is a toolkit built for AI agents to create and manage programmatic & embedded DAOs on Solana.
+Traditional DAOs require human interfaces, separate websites, and manual governance - making them unsuitable for AI-driven operations. daoCLI solves this by providing a CLI-first, programmatic approach that enables AI agents to create, manage, and interact with DAOs directly through code.

+**We are like Stripe...we are developer first.
+Because AI Agents are developer first**.

 ## 🌟 Why daoCLI?